timofeysie/needlebush-client/README.md

 formGroup expects a FormGroup instance.
 Please pass one in.
 ```

 SO: initializing your loginForm inside a .then method.
-Since it's an asynchronous action that gets performed at some time in the future, upon component initialization (both the class and the template) - value of loginForm is undefined, and ngFormModel doesn't recognize it as a form (hence the error).
+Since it's an asynchronous action that gets performed at some time in the future,
+upon component initialization (both the class and the template) - value of loginForm is undefined,
+and ngFormModel doesn't recognize it as a form (hence the error).
-So if you move your loginForm initialization (this.loginForm = new ControlGroup(...)) outside .then in your constructor`, that should fix it.
+So if you move your loginForm initialization (this.loginForm = new ControlGroup(...)) outside .then
+in your constructor`, that should fix it.
-And in order to keep the functionality that you are trying to achieve, which is displaying user's email when it's returned as part of getCurrentUser() response, I would suggest you hide the form (or show some kind of loading state) before getCurrentUser returns.
+And in order to keep the functionality that you are trying to achieve,
+which is displaying user's email when it's returned as part of getCurrentUser() response,
+I would suggest you hide the form (or show some kind of loading state) before getCurrentUser returns.
 You already have a [hidden] = "welcome" specified on your <form> element that you can use.

+We hid the form if there is no instance of it.
+But still the error.

 The solution last time was passing in the arrtibute:
 ```